-The Incentive Scheme was established in 2011 before the $[\bullet]$ to serve as a retention tool, and to align the interests of the Beneficiaries with that of our Company.
+The Incentive Scheme was established in 2011 before the [●] to serve as a retention tool, and to align the interests of the Beneficiaries with that of our Company.
 Lead In was incorporated for the purpose of holding our Shares on trust for the Beneficiaries pursuant to the Incentive Scheme.

 Lead In was incorporated in the BVI on May 18, 2011 and is currently owned as to 50% by Mr. Wu Xiao An and 50% by Mr. Wang Yunxian, both of whom are our executive Directors.
-On October 31, 2011, Lead In subscribed for 93,999,794 Shares, representing approximately 9.998% of the then enlarged issued share capital of our Company (after giving effect to the subscription of Shares by Dongfeng Motors Engineering and without giving effect to the completion of the $[\bullet]$ ) at a consideration of HK\$101,681,967.73, which was determined based on the Mianyang Xinchen Valuation Report.
+On October 31, 2011, Lead In subscribed for 93,999,794 Shares, representing approximately 9.998% of the then enlarged issued share capital of our Company (after giving effect to the subscription of Shares by Dongfeng Motors Engineering and without giving effect to the completion of the [●]) at a consideration of HK\$101,681,967.73, which was determined based on the Mianyang Xinchen Valuation Report.
 Lead In holds such Shares on trust for the Beneficiaries under two separate trust arrangements, namely the Fixed Trust and the Discretionary Trust.
-For details of the Fixed Trust and the Discretionary Trust.
-For details of the Fixed Trust and the Discretionary Trust.
-For details of the Fixed Trust and the Discretionary Trust.
-For details of the Fixed Trust and the Discretionary Trust.
-For details of the Fixed Trust and the Discretionary Trust.
-For details of the Fixed Trust and the Discretionary Trust.
-For details of the Fixed Trust and the Discretionary Trust.
-For details of the Fixed Trust and the Discretionary Trust.
-For details of the Fixed Trust and the Discretionary Trust.
-For details of the Fixed Trust and the Discretionary Trust.
-For details of the Fixed Trust and the Discretionary Trust.
+For details of the Fixed Trust and the Discretionary Trust, please see "History and Reorganization - Incentive Scheme Established by Lead In" in this document.